percona/portal-doc/docs/advisors/checks/mongodb-scram-sha-256.md

 ## Resolution
-Specify the SCRAM-SHA-256 algorithm:

-1. This is the default in MogoDB v4.0 and above.
-If it has not been otherwise designated then no change is required. \
+`SCRAM-SHA-256` authentication algorithm is the default one in MongoDB v4.0 and above.
+If it has not been otherwise designated then no change is required.
-SCRAM-SHA-256 is a salted challenge-response authentication mechanism (SCRAM) that uses your username and password, encrypted with the SHA-256 algorithm, to authenticate your user.
+Otherwise, set the default authentication method to `SCRAM-SHA-256`.

-2. To explicitly create a “SCRAM-SHA-256“ credential, use the SCRAM-SHA-256 createScramSha256Credential method:
+1. To explicitly create “SCRAM-SHA-256“ credentials, use the SCRAM-SHA-256 `createScramSha256Credential` method:
 ```
        String user;     // the user name
        String source;   // the source where the user is defined